yongjinkim49/carbon-credit-NFT/README.md

 ## Infrastructure / Solution / Approach

 We first provide a comparison of the status quo processes and our solution at a high-level.
 The current process is slow, costly, and limited to a small number of players.
 There is no set standard of auditing and thereby the process takes months to years until it reaches the end-users (i.e. polluters).
 The status quo method, even for recent blockchain solutions for this maintain the "offset first & HOPE end-users will buy years later" business model.
-This is a GREAT obstacle in growing the market and allowing it to reach full potential in scale and liquidity.
-Our blockchain based NFT-fractioning system with a new model tackles this shortcomings effectively.
+This is a GREAT obstacle in growing the market in scale and liquidity.
+Our blockchain based NFT-fractioning system with a new model tackles this shortcomings effectively allowing concurrent carbon offset and payment.
 This is elaborated in the following image.

   <h1 align="center">